Have you ever considered your brand positioning?

 I believe this is the hardest part, especially for a non-designer.

-You can choose the colors and style based on what they represent and what you like but the font is whole another story.
+You can choose the colors and style based on what they represent and what you like, but the font is a whole other story.

 I. Serif